hquang1999/OpenFlow_With_WMN/Documentation/RYU Controller.md

 Ryu is a python based SDN controller with API's that allows you to write a controller from scratch.
 However, it sucks to use.
+It's also discontinued so we are on our own for fixing stuff.

 ### REQUIREMENTS
-I recommend making a
+I recommend making a python environment for this before you install ryu.
 ```
 Python 3.8 (Above versions like 3.10 will not work!!!)
 Pip 20.0.2